My name is Priscilla Warner

-Drop your name + email below to get my latest essay, “What Donald Trump Taught Me About Love"
+Drop your name + email below to get my latest essay, “What Did Donald Trump Teach Me About Love?"

 All that hyperventilating and hyper-vigilance led me to consult with experts, embark upon healing adventures, and try to turn pain and fear into joy and gratitude.

 Like you, I’ve waded through a sometimes-painful childhood and the trials of adulthood.
 And, like you, I’ve attempted to sort out my life and its mysteries.

 But I still struggle.
 A lot sometimes.
 So I want to hold your hand and struggle along with you.

 I want to connect with you, and then help you connect—to yourself, those around you, and with people you’ve never met.